it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Perform Complete System Backups

 [Remove?
 Could change to "product must provide the ability to backup..."]
+[AMW: Hosted systems would be backed up (there will be evidence of this.
+On Prem must provide the ability.
+So, we may need to add that language in addition to the current language]

 Ensure that all of the organization's key systems are backed up as a complete system, through processes such as imaging, to enable the quick recovery of an entire system.